StefanSko/TaxPilot/taxpilot/backend/search/README.md

 The default embedding model (`deepset/gbert-base`) was chosen for several reasons:

-1. **Native German Understanding**: It was trained specifically on German text, understanding German grammar, compound words, and linguistic structures
+1. **Native German Understanding**: It was trained specifically on German text, understanding German grammar, compound words, and linguistic structures.
-2. **Legal Terminology Support**: The training corpus included German Wikipedia and news, which contain significant legal terminology
+2. **Legal Terminology Support**: The training corpus included German Wikipedia and news, which contain significant legal terminology.
-3. **Balance of Quality and Performance**: The base version provides good embeddings while being computationally efficient
+3. **Balance of Quality and Performance**: The base version provides good embeddings while being computationally efficient.
-4. **Semantic Similarity Capability**: It effectively captures semantic relationships between legal concepts and terms
+4. **Semantic Similarity Capability**: It effectively captures semantic relationships between legal concepts and terms.
-5. **Common in German NLP**: Well-tested for German language tasks with established performance metrics
+5. **Common in German NLP**: Well-tested for German language tasks with established performance metrics.

 For premium performance, the larger model (`deepset/gbert-large`) can be used, which provides better semantic understanding at the cost of more computation time.